 Materials for plasmonics

 - Metals: Highly conductive materials are key components to generate plasmonic effects, including both surface plasmon polariton (SPP) and local surface plasmonic resonance (LSPR) .
 Good plasmonic materials should have plasmon frequency greater than the frequency of operation and low loss (small imaginary permittivity) .
 The most popular metals are gold, silver and copper due to their large real permittivity and low imaginary permittivity.
 Platinum and palladium are usually considered when catalytic activity of plasmonic material is desired.
-Aluminum is widely used in the UV range and alkali metals (sodium and potassium) with extremely low loss have been theoretically studied as well.
+Aluminium is widely used in the UV range and alkali metals (sodium and potassium) with extremely low loss have been theoretically studied as well.
 These metals can be deposited, either physically or chemically, as thin films with tens of nanometer thickness.

 - Dielectrics: As mentioned earlier, plasmonic wave is excited at the interface of metal and dielectrics .
 This latter one can often simply be air or water.
 Glass, plastics and other polymers (PMMA, PDMS) are deployed in some applications.
 In most SPR-based bio/chemical sensing schemes, a prim made of glass (essentially SiO2) is introduced to couple probe light to the metal-dielectric interface to generate surface plasmon .
 All of these materials exhibit negligible absorption of light.